ICGC-TCGA-PanCancer/pancancer_launcher/README.md

 #### Setting up your SSH pem keys.

 The pancancer_launcher can start up new VMs on AWS.
 To do this, it needs access to the SSH pem key that you want to use for this purpose.
 Please make sure that you have copied your pem key to the host machine, and placed it in `~ubuntu/.ssh/my_key.pem`.
 This is usually the SSH pem key you used to log in to the launcher host machine.
-Make sure you `chmod 600 ~ubuntu/.ssh/my_key.pem` for security reasons.
+Make sure you `chmod 600 ~ubuntu/.ssh/<the name of your key>.pem` for security reasons.

 ## Starting the Launcher